wuba/taro-visualization/README.md

 ## Introduction

-Taro-visualization is consists of three packages taro-lottie, taro-3d and taro-echarts, which is used for visual programming.
+Taro-visualization is consists of three packages taro-lottie, taro-3d and taro-charts, which is used for visual programming.
 And all of the three packages are cross-platform, and support users to develop WeChat mini-programs, H5 and React Native applications for Taro.

 ## Installation